Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have gone over 214.5 combined points in 67 of 82 games this season.
+- Denver and its opponents have scored more than 210.5 points in 69 of 82 games this season.

-- Denver has an average total of 228.3 in its outings this year, 13.8 more points than this matchup's over/under.
+- The average point total in Denver's outings this year is 228.3, 17.8 more than this matchup's over/under.

 - The Nuggets have a 45-37-0 record against the spread this season.